 Security & Encryption

-How RESTK protects your API secrets with AES-256 client-side encryption, per-workspace key isolation, and zero-knowledge architecture.
+How RESTK protects your API secrets with AES-256-GCM client-side encryption and per-workspace key isolation — and what our managed cloud sync does not protect against.

 Encryption Is Always On